 For several years, people that have astigmatism could not choose a multifocal IOL, unless the astigmatism was mild and could be treated with laser corneal incisions.
 Now, however, many of the multifocal and EDOF IOLs also come in toric versions, which treat astigmatism at the same time!

-If you are interested in premium IOLs, please notify Dr. Rhodes, and he will be happy to discuss your options with you during your clinic visit.
+If you are interested in premium IOLs, please notify Dr. Rhodes or Dr. Dang, and they will be happy to discuss your options with you during your clinic visit.